hardliner66/blog/content/posts/01_my_odin_library.md

 So I went back to working on the game.
 My next goal was, to clean up the config.
-It had grown from just a few settings to well over 50 values and many of them were in weird places, were it not only made no sense for them to be there, but I also had to break the structure multiple times to accomodate for new things.
+It had grown from just a few settings to well over 50 values and many of them were in weird places, were it not only made no sense for them to be there, but I also had to break the structure multiple times to accommodate for new things.
 So it was definitely time to clean up.
 Not only for my sake, but also so my collaborators wouldn't need to search where a setting was every time, because I had to change something.